BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/connector upgrade/using the upgrade app/_index.md

 ---
 ### Using the Connector 365 Upgrade App

-Here you will find all the important information and instructions on how to use the Connector 365 Upgrade App correctly.
+Here you can find all important information and hints for the correct use of the Connector 365 Upgrade App.

 Simply use either the bottom or left navigation menu.

-In case a question could not be answered, we will be happy to help you personally.
+In case a question could not be answered, we are happy to help you personally.
 You can find the necessary contact information on the [support page](en-us/apps/help-and-support/).